apizee/ApiRTC-ios/README.md

 # Rooms

-`Room` is one of the core objects that provides the interaction in rooms (groups) and helps to be informed about current room contacts state (e.g. this is used in the Whiteboard):
+`Room` is one of the core objects that provides the interaction between users in rooms (groups) and helps to be informed about current room users state (e.g. this is used in the Whiteboard):

 ```
 room.onEvent { event in